Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Weierstrass filtrations for several sections

-Assuming the Weierstrass semigroup to be non-varying, we will use the Weierstrass semigroup filtration to define Weierstrass exponents in the next section. \begin{example}There are many Weierstrass semigroup filtration for a Teichm\"{u}ller curve in the hyperelliptic locus by proposition \ref{hyperfiltration}. \end{example}
+Assuming that the Weierstrass semigroup is nonvarying, we will use the Weierstrass semigroup filtration to define Weierstrass exponents in the next section. \begin{Example}For a Teichm\"{u}ller curve in the hyperelliptic locus of the stratum $\overline{\Omega\mathcal{M}}_5(2,2,4)$, and denote by $(4,3)$ the orders of singularities of the corresponding quadratic differentials.
+The Weierstrass semigroup filtration we will construct in Proposition \ref{hyperfiltration} for defining Weierstrass exponents is